bahrus/custom-enhancements/README.md

         //See https://github.com/bahrus/custom-enhancements?tab=readme-ov-file#symbolic-prop-shortcuts-and-support-for-dependency-injection
         [isHello]: 'isHello'
     },
-    //entirely optional
+    //optional
     whereInstanceOf: [
         HTMLInputElement,
         HTMLTextArea,
         SomeAlreadyLoadedCustomElementClass
     ],
-    //entirely optional
+    //optional
     whereCSSMatches: 'input[type="text], textarea',
     //optional
     //can only enhance element if base attribute is present
+    //very low priority requirement
     baseRequired: false,
-    //optional -- if needed to prevent memory leaks, mutation observers, etc
+    //optional -- if need to prevent memory leaks, mutation observers, etc
     //specify name of method of class instance (or function prototype) to use
-    //this would be called before the enhanced element is about to
+    //this would be called before the enhanced element is about to be
     //purged from memory, assuming it is possible to prevent
-    //these enhancements from being referenced counted.
+    //these enhancements from being referenced counted as far as garbage collection.
+    //only applicable if spawn has a value
     disposeKey: 'dispose'
+    //optional -- only applicable if spawn has a value
-    //optional -- if scheduling enhancements in sequence is needed, class must extend EventTarget (mixin someday?), and have a property with name specified below and dispatch event name when property switches to true:
+    // if scheduling enhancements in sequence is needed,
+    // class must extend EventTarget (mixin someday?),
+    // and have a property with name specified below
+    // and dispatch event name when property switches to true:
     resolvedKey: 'resolved'
     //optional -- name of method that handles attribute changes
     //though personally I would rather we go with better mapping support